Dinamn/Ayadi-ParentingConsulting/README.md

 # Ayadi: Parenting Consulting System

 Ayadi is a cross-platform mobile application and website designed to facilitate communication between parents and child specialists through online sessions and more.
-This project is developed using Flutter for the mobile apps and Firebase for backend services.
+This project is developed using Flutter framework and Firebase for backend services.

 ## Note 📝